daidensacha/mp3-garden-journal/README.md

 ### 2. Scope

-**Required Features**
+#### Required Features
-- **All Users:**
+##### ALL USERS:
 - **Home page** The landing page will be light and fresh, with images of nature and plants.
 	- **Search Filter** A search input above the collapsible on the almanac page searches the event, catefores, months, plants.
 	- **Image slider** will be the main eye-catching feature of the landing page, visible as soon as users arrive at the landing page.
 	- **Material Box** Material Design implementation of the Lightbox plugin to display images.
 Used to display images of nature, to inspire and connect with users.
 	- **Navbar**
 		- **Contact Form Link** will link users to the contact form.
 		- **Log in link** will open the login form for users to log in.
 		- **Register link** will open the register form for users to register.
 	- **Footer** Will hold the social links and contact icon link.
 		- **Social Icons** in the footer so users can open my GitHub and LinkedIn profiles.
 - **Contact page** Will display the contact form.
 	- **Contact form** for users to send messages to site admin.
 - **Login Page** with the login form.
 	- **Login Form** for users to log in.
 - **Register Page** with the register form.
 	- **Register Form** for users to register.

-- **Registered Users:**
+##### REGISTERED USERS:
 - **Navbar** - The Navbar for registered users who log in will display additional links to the journal page, plants page, add garden event page, add plants page, and add categories page.
 - **Journal page** - To display the session user's garden events in the Material Design Collapsible.
 	-	**Materializecss Collapsible** - For viewing Garden Events.
 The header will display the event date in month/ day format.
 It will show the event name
 	 - **Edit button** - So user scan open the edit garden event and edit plant forms.
 - **Plants page** - To display the session user's plants in the Material Design styles collection (list)
 - **Profile page** - To display the session user's profile in the disabled form inputs.
 - **Materializecss Collection** - A Material Design style list for displaying the plants.
 	 - **Edit button**, so user scan open the edit garden event and edit plant forms.

 - **Forms**
 	- **Create plant** -  So users can create and add their plants
 	- **Create Garden Event** - So users can add garden events
 	- **Create Category** - So users can create event categories.
 	- **Update plant** - So users can edit and update plant information.
 	- **Update Garden Event** - So users can edit and update garden event information.
 	- **Update Category** - So users can edit and update garden event categories.
 	- **User Profile Form** (disabled for viewing only) - To display the user profile.
 	- **Update Profile Form** - So users can update select profile information.

 - **Modals**
 	- **View Plant Modal** - Will open when the user clicks on the plant in the list.
 I will display the plant information, and have an edit button.
 		- **Edit button** - When the user clicks the button, they will be redirected to the edit plant page, displaying the plant information in the update plant form.
 	- **Delete Plant Modal** - The modal will open when the user has clicked to delete a plant.
 It will display a danger alert, informing the user that the action is irreversible.
 		- **Delete Button** By clicking this button, the user confirms they want to delete the plant data.
 When clicked, the plant data will be deleted, and the user will be redirected to the plants page.
 		- **Cancel Button** When the user clicks this button to cancel their intention to delete the plant, the modal will close, and the user will be redirected to the plant's page.
 	- **Delete Garden Event Modal** - The modal will open when the user has clicked to delete a garden event.
 The modal will display a danger alert, informing the user that deleting data is irreversible.
 		- **Delete Button** By clicking this button, the user confirms they want to delete the garden event data.
 When clicked, the event data will be deleted, and the user will be redirected to the journal page.
 		- **Cancel Button** When the user clicks this button to cancel their intention to delete the garden event, the modal will close, and the user will be redirected to the journal page.
 	- **Delete Category Modal** - The modal will open when the user has clicked to delete an event category.
 The modal will display a danger alert, informing the user that deleting data is irreversible.
 		- **Delete Button** By clicking this button, the user confirms they want to delete the event category.
 When clicked, the category will be deleted, and the user will be redirected to the add category page.
 		- **Cancel Button** When the user clicks this button to cancel their intention to delete the event category, the modal will close, and the user will be redirected to the add category page.

-- **Admin Users**
+##### ADMIN USERS:
 - **Navbar** The Navbar for admin will display an additional link to the messages page.
 	- **Messages page** to display the session user messages.
 		- **Materialize Collapsible** for viewing messages, The header of the collapsible with have a delete button, that will open the confirm delete modal when clicked.
 			- **Delete button** - So admin can delete the user messages.
 		- **Delete Message Modal** - The modal will open when the user has clicked to delete a message.
 The modal will display a danger alert, informing the user that deleting the message is irreversible.
 			- **Delete button** - So admin can confirm deletion of the user message.
 			- **Send Email button** - To reply to the user in the default email app of the computer.

-**Functional Requirements**
+#### Functional Requirements
 - **Image slider** It will have 4 images, and will automatically scroll at intervals of around 10 seconds, enough time for the image to be viewed by the user.
 The transition of the images, each representing a season, relates to the cyclical nature of existence and events.
 The images will give the impression of looking through a window.
 - **Material Box** Images in the Lightbox plugin will expand when clicked, and revert to their initial display when the screen is clicked again.
 The images are to illustrate the beauty of nature.
 - **Navbar** The Navbar for non session users will display links to the login page, register page, and contact page.